Everything You Need to Know About Credit Karma

 Credit Karma makes their money by providing credit-based loans and credit card recommendations.

 While you will have to provide personal information to allow access to your credit report, Credit Karma claims to have ample protection in place to protect your privacy.
+You do not need to worry about Credit Karma selling your private info.

 Getting started with Credit Karma